fukunagatsu/Mirage/README.md

     Mirage train [-i InputFileName] [-o OutputFileName] [-p ParameterFileName]

+## Input File Format
+The input file must be in the following format.
+In the first line, the number of ortholog is described.
+In the second line, the phylogenetic tree is described in the newick format.
+In the third line, the taxon name in the phylogenetic tree is listed.
+In the following lines, the ortsholog table is described.
+We have uploaded three files, archaea_data.txt, micrococcales_data.txt, and fungi_data.txt, as the input file examples, please see them.

 ## External libraries
 This repository includes the code of an external libraries, "Eigen".
 [Eigen](http://eigen.tuxfamily.org/index.php) is a C++ library for linear algebra.